 Try growing sweet myrtle as a foundation plant, in containers, grouped as a hedge or border, or as standalone standards.
 No matter how you use myrtle in the landscape, it has a winning look and carefree maintenance that is suitable for most regions.

-Plants may grow 5 to 8 feet as shrubs but may achieve 15 feet in height if allowed to produce a small tree.
+Plants may grow 5 to 8 feet (1.5-2 m.) as shrubs but may achieve 15 feet (5 m.) in height if allowed to produce a small tree.
 Leaves are simple, dark green, oval to lance shaped and aromatic if bruised.
-Flowers appear in early summer and are fragrant, small, white to blushed.
-Once flowering has occurred, tiny bluish-black berries appear, looking much like blueberries.
+Flowers appear in early summer and are fragrant, small, and white to blushed.
+Once flowering has occurred, tiny bluish black berries appear, looking much like blueberries.

 How to Grow Sweet Myrtle

-Sweet myrtle is hardy to United States Department of Agriculture zones 8 to 11.
+Sweet myrtle is hardy to USDA zones 8 to 11.
 The plant prefers full to partial sun but tolerates almost any soil provided it drains well.
 Regular watering is also a requirement for this plant, although once established it can survive short periods of drought.

 Sweet Myrtle Care